cryptohack/cryptohack-blog/drafts/2021-01-06-finite-groups.md

 From the above relations, we have that $\phi(n) = \phi(p)\phi(q) = (p-1)(q-1)$.
 Now we see that given $\\{p,q,e,c\\}$ we can compute $\\{\phi(n), d\\}$ and from this obtain $m$.
 This is what we mean when we say to decrypt a message we must factor $n$ when solving an RSA challenge.
 The hardness of RSA comes from the hardness to compute $\phi(n)$ which is believed to be as hard as computing the prime factorisation of $n$.

-**Note**: I know this discussion covers things which seem simple, or off topic, but it recapped something fundamental which I think is often overlooked when you're racing to solve an RSA challenge:
+**Note**: I know this discussion covers things which seem simple, or off-topic, but it recapped something fundamental which I think is often overlooked when you're racing to solve an RSA challenge:

 - Solving RSA requires finding a solution to $e d \mod \phi(n) \equiv 1$ and this is true for other multiplicative groups, the case we consider next being the Gaussian integers.

 - We don't even need $\phi(n)$, all we really need is the order of the message $m$ as if we have

   $$
   m^k = 1 \mod n
   $$

   then we could solve $e d \mod k = 1$ and still decrypt the message.
-It just turns out $\phi(n)$ is what we use as given the prime factorisation this is very easy to compute (and without the prime factorisation finding either $k$ or $\phi(n)$ is believed to be hard).
+It just turns out $\phi(n)$ is what we use as given the prime factorisation of the modulus, this is very easy to compute (without the prime factorisation finding either $k$ or $\phi(n)$ is believed to be hard classically).

 - Following this, the famous quantum algorithm developed by [Shor](https://en.wikipedia.org/wiki/Shor%27s_algorithm) doesn't factor $n$, but rather computes the order of the element in $F_n^\times$.
 From this we could derive the factors, but by that point we don't need to as we would only use the factors to then compute $\phi(n)$.